 DRU’S BAR

-Dru’s Bar in Midtown prides themselves on their friendly atmosphere.
-So sit back, grab a PBR and pick out a song on the jukebox, or grab a few more as liquid courage to get on stage for karaoke.
+Dru’s Bar in Midtown prides itself on their friendly atmosphere.
+So sit back, grab a PBR and pick out a song on the jukebox or grab a few more as liquid courage to get on stage for karaoke.
 Check their schedule for Drag Shows, karaoke comedy shows and other events.
 The bar is non-smoking but features a patio.

 THE PUMPING STATION